benchmark-urbanism/vue-mapbox-map/docs/README.md

 In the spirit of keeping things light and not reinventing the wheel: this component wraps only what is necessary for dynamic updates.
 Use the map instance directly otherwise.

 ::: tip
-See the complementary [vue-mapbox-feature](https://benchmark-urbanism.github.io/vue-mapbox-feature/) repo for dynamic geoJSON features.
+`v1.0.0^` has been refactored for Vue 3.
+Use the previous `v0.14.11` version for Vue 2 projects.
 :::

 ## Demo